enheit/jessie-and-friends/same-thing-from-the-different-universes.md

 Good.
 At this point, we created a file with instructions and committed it to the `red-apple` branch.

-Let's switch to the `master` branch and do the same things.
+Let's switch back to the `master` branch and do the same things.

 ```
 git checkout master